BlueN1nja1/Twelve/README.md

 ---------------------------------------------------------------------------
 ![](https://github.com/BlueN1nja1/Improved-Twelve/blob/lineage-22.2/resources/icon.png)

 NOTICE: YOU ARE ON THE LABTEST BRANCH!
 ALL CODE IN THIS BRANCH IS EXTREMELY EXPERIMENTAL AND IS BEING CONSTANTLY WORKED ON!
 Thus, any bug reports related to 2.0.0 Beta #X will be turned down, rejected, and of course, burned, then shot into the sun.
-Most changes from this branch will eventually make it over to the main branch, so please be patient.
+All jokes aside, most changes from this branch will eventually make it over to the main branch, so please be patient.

 LineageOS's Twelve Music Player with some improvements